timokueck/SpigotAPI/README.md

 # SpigotAPI
-Standalone Web API for retrieving Information off of SpigotMC And MC-Market!
+Standalone Web API for retrieving purchases from [SpigotMc](https://spigotmc.org)!

 ## How To Host This API

 Requirements:
-* Windows machine
+* Windows or Linux Desktop
 * Available port
-* Google Chrome
+* Google Chrome & Chrome Webdriver

 ## How To Start
 1. Run `start.bat`.